rstudio/RStartHere/README.md

 1. [Import](#import) your data into R
 2. [Tidy](#tidy) it
-3. Try to understand your data by iteratively
+3. Understand your data by iteratively
     1.  [visualizing](#visualize)
     2.  [tranforming](#transform) and
     3.  [modeling](#model) your data

-4. [Infer](#infer) how your insights apply to other data sets (*including future data, i.e. predictions*)
+4. [Infer](#infer) how your understanding applies to other data sets (*including future data, i.e. predictions*)
 5. [Communicate](#communicate) your results to an audience, or
 6. [Automate](#automate) your analysis for easy reuse
-7. [Program](#program) the whole way through, since you do each of these things on a computer.
+7. [Program](#program) the whole way through, since you do each of these things on a computer

-Below we list the most useful R packages that we know of for each of these steps.
+Below we list the most useful R packages that we know of for each step.

 Import
 ------